 People sometimes make fun of weight-obsessed climbers, but it really is important to cut as much fat off of your gear as is reasonable before attempting hard objectives.
 I’m not sure that breaking your titanium spoon in half and cutting the pockets out of your jackets is going to make the difference between sending or not, but I do think that general weight consciousness is worthwhile for big adventures.
 After all, the physical consequence of carrying every extra ounce is correlated to the the amount of spacetime you’ll be hauling it through.
 The simple unfortunate truth is that spending a bit more money to get that 900 fill, carbon, Dyneema®, helium filled stuff will make you a better climber/hiker/whatever to an extent.
 C’est la vie.
 Read More

-Big winter days need a large stockpile of food to fuel them.
-Here is a single day menu for one hungry ultralight backpacking enthusiast.
+Big winter days require a larger than normal stockpile of food to fuel.
+Here is a single day menu with two of our hearty ultralight backpacking recipes for colder weather.
 We strive to eat nutrient rich and hearty meals by including ingredients with a high number of total calories, a mixed variety of food sources and a sufficient number of calories per ounce.
 Mix, match and shuffle to cater to your dietary needs and wants.
+Read More

 Congrats to the winners of the Camino de Santiago contest: Lilian Bazan from the United States and runner up Frans Somers from the Netherlands.